Living in Malaysia: The Ultimate Expat Guide

 Gateway to Singapore

-A city in a full cross-border boom.
-Ideal for those working in Singapore but preferring the Malaysian cost of living.
+A booming border city.
+Ideal for those who work in Singapore but prefer Malaysia's lower cost of living.

 Kota Kinabalu